-Rob has 25 years of experience in education in Northamptonshire primary and secondary settings.
+Rob has over 28 years of experience in education in Northamptonshire primary and secondary settings.
 He has worked in roles such as Advanced Skills Teacher, Deputy Headteacher, Headteacher and Head of Primary Education.
 He is currently CEO of Hatton Academies Trust.

 Rob has a track record of successfully improving schools and securing educational excellence.
-Sir Christopher Hatton Academy is the highest performing secondary academy in the Northamptonshire and in the wider region and its primary academies are amongst the most improved in the county over the last three years.
+Sir Christopher Hatton Academy remains one of the highest performing secondary academies in the East Midlands and its primary academies have all been judged by Ofsted to provide a Good standard of education in the last 12 months.

 In 2016, Rob was shortlisted for the Pearson Teaching Awards in the category of Primary Headteacher of the Year.
-He has secured judgements by Ofsted of Outstanding in every category in 2015.
-He is the senior partner for Challenge Partners Northants Hub and delivers NPQSL training for University College London.
+As a Principal, he has secured judgements by Ofsted of Outstanding in every category in 2015.
+He is the senior partner for Challenge Partners Northants Hub and facilitates for NPQ training regionally for Best Practice Network.

 A qualified business graduate, majoring in advanced financial and management accounting, Colin takes his responsibility as the Trust’s Chief Financial Officer very seriously.
 He has developed a strong track record and reputation for robust stewardship of the public purse and plays a pivotal role in ensuring that the Trust and its academies have firm financial and operational foundations on which to build exceptional educational opportunities and outcomes.